CYBERSECURITY A-Z

 • Lack of standardized frameworks and guidelines

-• Complexity of emerging technologies like IoT and cloud computing
+• Complexity of emerging technologies, such as artificial intelligence, IoT and cloud computing

 • Insider threats and employee negligence